okta/okta-idx-dotnet/README.md

 Type: `AuthenticationStatus.PasswordExpired`

 The user needs to change their password to continue with the authentication flow and retrieve tokens.
 Check for possible messages to the user by calling `authnResponse.Messages` and `authnResponse.CanSkip` to verify the user can skip the current step in the authentication process.
+If allowed, proceed with skipping the password change by calling `_idxClient.SkipPasswordChangeAsync(authnResponse.IdxContext)`

 #### Awaiting for authenticator enrollment